aeden/alias-rr-type/middle.markdown

 ## Handling CNAME QTYPE

-Authoritative name servers that receive a CNAME request at a an ALIAS node should treat the request as a QTYPE A.

 Authoritative name servers that receive a CNAME request at an ALIAS node MUST treat the request as a QTYPE A.